An echocardiogram is an ultrasound of your heart. This is a safe procedure that uses sound waves to take pictures of your heart.

 With echocardiogram images, we can learn a number of things about your heart that can help diagnose and treat heart problems promptly.

--left ventricular hypertrophy: the main chamber of the hear that pumps blood to the rest of the body gets thickened.
+The main chamber of the hear that pumps blood to the rest of the body gets thickened.
 There are a number of causes for this but most common is elevated blood pressure.

 The main chamber of the heart gets dilated (walls get thinned and the volume inside the chamber increases)

--right ventricular enlargement: the right side of the heart gets bigger from a number of causes (such a clot in lung, increased pressure in left side of the heart, increased pressure in lungs).
+The right side of the heart gets bigger from a number of causes (such a clot in lung, increased pressure in left side of the heart, increased pressure in lungs).

 The top chambers of the heart get bigger.
 This can occur from leaking or tight valves in the heart.

--myocardial infarction: oftentimes, we can see an area of the heart not moving well which may well be from a heart attack.
+Myocardial infarction: oftentimes, we can see an area of the heart not moving well which may well be from a heart attack.

--infective endocarditis: this is infection of the heart tissue or the valves of the heart.
+Infective endocarditis: this is infection of the heart tissue or the valves of the heart.